-- Gold Coast has a relatively small Aboriginal and Torres Strait Islander population with greater density in Coolangatta, Nerang, Ormeau-Oxenford and Southport. - While there is limited local data, national trends indicate high rates of mental health issues for Aboriginal and Torres Strait Islander people - There are limited Aboriginal and Torres Strait Islander specific mental health services and workers; cultural needs are not well met by mainstream service providers. - There can be stigma associated with Aboriginal and Torres Strait Islander people seeking treatment, and for men there can be "shame" associated with accessing services. - Men's groups in the north and south of the region are engaging Aboriginal and Torres Strait Islander men well and could be expanded.
+- Gold Coast has a relatively small Aboriginal and Torres Strait Islander population with higher density in Coolangatta, Nerang, Ormeau-Oxenford and Southport. - There are limited Aboriginal and Torres Strait Islander specific mental health services and workers; cultural needs are not well met by mainstream service providers. - There can be stigma associated with Aboriginal and Torres Strait Islander people seeking treatment, and for men there can be "shame" associated with accessing services. - Men's groups in the north and south of the region are engaging Aboriginal and Torres Strait Islander men well and could be expanded on.

-Prevalence, service usage and other data
+Prevalance, service usage and other data

-In 2016 there were 9,501 people living on the Gold Coast who identified as Aboriginal and/or Torres Strait Islander of which is 1.7% of residents.
-This is less than the greater Queensland rate of 4%.
+In 2016, there were 9,486 people living on the Gold Coast who identified as Aboriginal and/or Torres Strait Islander, 1.7% of residents.
+This is lower than the greater Queensland rate of 4%.
 Local Aboriginal and Torres Strait Islander service providers report that the identified population are likely to be an underestimation.

-The Statistical area (SA3) regions with the highest numbers of Aboriginal and Torres Strait Islander residents were Ormeau-Oxenford (2,353 people), Nerang (1,274 people) and Coolangatta (1,200 people).
+The SA3 regions with the highest numbers of Aboriginal and Torres Strait Islander residents were Ormeau-Oxenford (2,350 people), Nerang (1,273 people) and Coolangatta (1,199 people).

 The 2012-13 Australian Aboriginal and Torres Strait Islander Health Survey collected information on wellbeing and found most (nine-in-ten) Aboriginal and Torres Strait Islander people felt happy some, most, or all of the time.
-However, findings also indicated Aboriginal and Torres Strait Islander adults were almost three times more likely to feel high, or very high, levels of psychological distress (in the 4 weeks prior to the survey) than non-Indigenous adults.
+However, findings also indicated Aboriginal and Torres Strait Islander adults were almost three times more likely to feel high or very high levels of psychological distress (in the 4 weeks before the survey) than non-Indigenous adults.
 This was about 30% of people aged over 18 years.
-Applying this figure to the Gold Coast's 5,748 Aboriginal and Torres Strait Islander people aged over 18 in 2016, leads to an estimate of 1,724 people.
+Applying this figure to the Gold Coast's 5,748 Aboriginal and Torres Strait Islander people, aged over 18 in 2016, leads to an estimate of 1,724 people.